This section contains snippets that were automatically translated from C++ to Python and may contain errors.

 start() .
 Each new device is advertised via the

-discoveryAgent = QBluetoothDeviceDiscoveryAgent() discoveryAgent.setLowEnergyDiscoveryTimeout(25000) discoveryAgent.deviceDiscovered.connect( self.addDevice) discoveryAgent.errorOccurred.connect(this, Device.deviceScanError) discoveryAgent.finished.connect(self.deviceScanFinished) discoveryAgent.start(QBluetoothDeviceDiscoveryAgent.LowEnergyMethod)
+discoveryAgent = QBluetoothDeviceDiscoveryAgent(self) discoveryAgent.setLowEnergyDiscoveryTimeout(25000) discoveryAgent.deviceDiscovered.connect( self.addDevice) discoveryAgent.errorOccurred.connect( self.deviceScanError) discoveryAgent.finished.connect( self.deviceScanFinished) discoveryAgent.start(QBluetoothDeviceDiscoveryAgent.LowEnergyMethod)

 addDevice() slot is triggered as a reaction to the discovery of a new device.
 It filters all found devices which have the